Why is it So Hard to Ask For Help?

 1. We don’t want to feel dependent on someone else

 It took a lot for me to learn that it was OK to depend on someone else, and more importantly that I could depend on him.
 That he wouldn’t get upset when I asked him to make me a meal or empty the dishwasher, or whatever, because I couldn’t.
-He loves me so he wants to help.

 3. We are afraid they will say yes

-We are scared to ask them for help out of fear that they we will feel guilty about taking their help, that we will feel like (whether it’s true or not) that they will expect something in return and because we don’t know what that something might be we are hesitant to ask.
+We are scared to ask them for help out of fear that they we will feel guilty about taking their help, that we will feel like (whether it’s true or not) they will expect something in return.
+And, because we don’t know what that something might be we are hesitant to ask.

 I enjoy helping others.
 I get something out of doing that (a good feeling), so when I feel bad that someone is helping me and getting nothing in return I need to remember that… they are getting something.

 4. We are ashamed of our need

-Perhaps that’s a key issue here, we are afraid to release control because if we ask for help someone else is doing it, they may not do it the way that we want it… they may not provide exactly the way that we’d provide our own needs.
-But, they will do their best.
+Perhaps that’s a key issue here, we are afraid to release control because if we ask for help someone else is doing it, they may not do it the way that we want it… they may not provide for us exactly the way that we’d provide our own needs.

 5. We don’t know what to ask for